- 2U Rackmount Server, up to 60 Cores

 - 2x 1600W Redundant Power Supplies (Platinum Level)

-- 4U Rackmount/Tower Server, up to 350W cTDP
+- 4U Rackmount Server, 270W cTDP

 special highlight